decretist/Dissertation/Chapter2/chapter2.markdown

 Eichbauer and Pennington believe that Gratian wrote the rubrics in the *Decretum* rather than reusing those he found in formal source collections.[41]
 The rubrics are far too short to be of value for the purpose of authorship attribution.
-On the other hand, the fact that they are believed to have been written by Gratian, and therefore reflect his choice of wording, means that they could potentially be useful evidence in the search for new topics introduced between the first and second recensions.
+However, the fact that they are believed to have been written by Gratian, and therefore reflect his choice of wording, means that they could potentially be useful evidence in the search for new topics introduced between the first and second recensions.